EyuReaper/amharic-phrase-book/README.md

 ## Recent Changes

+- **Service Worker / Offline Support:**
+  The app now registers a service worker (`serviceWorkerRegistration.ts`) for offline/PWA support.
+Your static assets and phrase data are cached for offline use.
 - **Category Card Images:**
-  Each category card now displays a unique placeholder background image based on its category.
+  Each category card displays a unique placeholder background image based on its category.
 The "Basic" category uses a custom image from `public/images/basic.png`.
 Other categories use color-coded placeholders.
 - **Scroll to Top:**
   A floating "Scroll to Top" button appears on long phrase lists (more than 8 phrases), allowing users to quickly return to the top.
 - **Social Links:**